 Where is the best place to stay in Santorini in the winter?

-Since you won’t be visiting the awesome Santorini beaches at anytime (of course you can go for a walk though…and it’d be awesome and much different), it’s better if you stay at an area/town that will be the liveliest.
+Since you won’t be visiting the awesome Santorini beaches at any time (of course, you can go for a walk though…and it’d be awesome and much different), it’s better if you stay in an area/town that will be the liveliest.

 The best place to stay in Santorini if you are visiting in the winter (November-April) is Fira; the capital town of Santorini.